North York

 On the slightly newer side there were three or four little Digital Alpha Multia machines hiding near the big iron.
 I had one of them running as a workstation until the infamous little 74623 burned out on it.
 I think all three needed that chip replaced, and I had a tube of ten higher grade chips sitting and waiting to be used for the repair for years, but never any real need to run such tiny little machines....

-I'd love to find a Sol-20, preferably with North Star diskette drives, just for the sake of nostalgia, since that was the first type of computer system I used.
+I'd love to find an original Sol-20 PC, preferably with North Star diskette drives, just for the sake of nostalgia, since that was the first type of computer system I used.
 It doesn't really have to be working, I guess, as I have no real desire to use any of the software I once used on it (which included Electric Pencil II, UCSD Pascal, and of course NorthStar BASIC).

 I'd also love to find an RCA Cosmac ELF (1802) system of some sort.
 That was to be my first personal computer, but unfortunately the mail order place I (or rather my Mom) bought it from ripped us off ($500 in about 1980 or so!).